OPENING HOURS 7 days

 The Friends of the Earth statistics refer to lowland peat bogs only.
 Most peat in the UK is in highland peat bogs.
 And most of the lowland peat bogs were destroyed by draining them for farmland and forrestry and not for horticulture.
 Joe Hashman has apologised to me for this error.
 But it wont stop this sort of information being spread around.

 No other European Country has taken the steps that the UK Government are advocating.
+Germany is considering restricting peat use.
 There is clearly no perceived problem in the rest of Europe using peat for horticulture.
-I have contacted nursery assocications in Holland, France, Germany, Scandinavia and Italy and all are perfectly free to use peat in horticulture.
+I have contacted nursery assocications in Holland, France, Germany, Scandinavia and Italy and currently all are perfectly free to use peat in horticulture.
 This means that UK producers are going to be unfairly penalised if Dutch and German growers are allowed to carry on using peat in their container production.
 U.K. Governments dont appear to be proposing the banning of importation of plants grown in peat, which is the only fair way to proceed if they wont allow UK producers to grow in peat.

 So why is that the UK alone has a fully fledged anti-peat lobby which has chosen to use all sorts of rather underhand propaganda to further its aims.
 As has been explained, few of its arguments stand up to scrutiny.